 The Texas rig setup leaves us with a few factors to consider before rigging.
 Things such as line size, weight, no weight, weight shape, bait selection, and hook selection, will all come into play.

-Adding those thing to the right fishing rod and real for the occasion is the formula for success.
-Lets break these decisions down a little bit more in the sections to follow.
+Adding that lure to the right fishing rod and real for the occasion is the formula for success.
+Let’s break these decisions down a little bit more in the sections to follow.